vorakl/vbl/README.rst

 Download a library by curl and check an integrity by sha256sum
 --------------------------------------------------------------

-This snippet uses two external commands (curl and sha256sum) to download a library (a version can be also specified), checks its sha256 hash and keeps everything in memory, without saveing files on a disk.
+This snippet uses two external commands (``curl`` and ``sha256sum``) to download a library (a version can be also specified), checks its sha256 hash and keeps everything in memory, without saving files on a disk.
 If everything is fine, then the library is included.
 Otherwise, the script exits with an error message.
 To simplify things, it's represented as a separate function ``import_lib``:

 .. code-block:: bash

+    # usage: import_lib lib_name [version]
     import_lib() {
         local _lib_name _ver _lib_content _lib_hash _origlib_hash